We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 But fighting that suit cost Men at Work millions and it was particularly hard on Greg Ham, the flutist who played the riff in question.
 Ham passed away a short time later with friends and family saying the lawsuit weighed heavily on him.
 Such a tragic story.

 The rights holder, Larrikin Music, who sued, had no connection to the author of the children's nursery rhyme/song other than having had the good luck of buying the rights many decades later and after the author's death, for a pittance.
-It was a naked money grab, pure and simple.
+The lawsuit against Men at Work was a sleazy, naked money grab, pure and simple.

 You can Google these cases for yourself.